Code-Institute-Submissions/valerieniloinsigh31-Project-1-Drama-Classes_NovResub/README.md

   <b>UNFIXED BUGS</b>

    Mention unfixed bugs and why they were not fixed.
 Include shortcomings of the frameworks and technologies used.

-Don't use lack of time as an excuse.
+   Difficulty with responsiveness (Flex-box vs CSS grid) layout and positioning adobe mark on video would have preferred to use own original submission page as opposed to Code Institutes generic page-was unsure of how to generate my wown

    <b>DEPLOYMENT PROCESS</b>